48 States Settle Drug Price-Fixing, Sue Novartis

 Generic medications allegedly price-fixed by Novartis/Sandoz (NJ AG Office)

 Lannett Company agreed to pay $13.77 million and implement a 10-year antitrust compliance program.
 Bausch Health (formerly Valeant Pharmaceuticals) agreed to pay $4.08 million.
-Both companies must cooperate with the states' ongoing investigation and litigation against remaining defendants — a requirement that could generate significant new evidence.
+Both companies agreed to cooperate with the states' ongoing investigation and litigation against remaining defendants by producing documents and witness testimony.

-These settlements follow earlier recoveries from Heritage Pharmaceuticals ($13.1 million) and Apotex ($36 million), bringing the cumulative total to approximately $67 million across four companies.
-The alleged conduct spanned from May 2009 through December 2019 and involved coordinated price increases on commonly prescribed generic medications.
+These agreements follow earlier settlements with Heritage Pharmaceuticals ($13.1 million) and Apotex ($36 million), bringing cumulative recoveries to approximately $67 million across four manufacturers.
+The alleged conduct occurred between May 2009 and December 2019, involving coordinated price increases on commonly prescribed generic products.

-According to the New York AG's office, the companies participated in conspiracies to allocate markets and fix prices for generic drugs.
-The schemes typically involved competitors agreeing not to undercut each other's pricing — eliminating the competition that is supposed to make generic drugs affordable.
-In some cases, prices for individual drugs increased by several hundred percent over short periods.
+According to the New York AG's office, the companies participated in agreements to allocate markets and fix prices for generic medications.
+The complaints allege competitors agreed not to undercut each other's pricing, eliminating price competition and resulting in significant price increases for essential medications.

-The new complaint against Novartis, Sandoz Group AG, and Sandoz AG alleges that the companies conspired with competitors to fix prices, rig bids, and allocate markets for 31 generic drugs between 2009 and 2019.
-Sandoz was one of the world's largest generic drug manufacturers before Novartis spun it off as an independent company in October 2023.
+The complaint against Novartis, Sandoz Group AG, and Sandoz AG alleges that the companies coordinated with competitors to fix prices, rig bids, and allocate market share for 31 generic drugs between 2009 and 2019.
+Sandoz was a major global generic manufacturer before Novartis completed its corporate spinoff in October 2023.

 Traditional Approach vs LlamaLab Solution